 Our tour started with a short film about the life and times of Benjamin Franklin shown in the basement.
 Also on display is a macabre display of bones that were dug up from the site, thought to have been left over from the anatomy school that also occupied the house at the time.
 One of the many ideas that Franklin came up with were bifocal glasses, a replica pair can be seen.
 As the lights go up our guide suddenly appeared from behind us and led us through the upper rooms, seeming to talk to Mr Franklin as she went.

 Objects that Franklin actually touched are absent from the house but it doesn’t matter.
 To be in the very beautiful sparsely furnished rooms hearing the story of his time in London skillfully told is really interesting.
 What amazed me was how small the rooms were given that he was a man of status.
 Craven Street is just around the corner from Trafalgar Square which makes a fine venue for a picnic.
-If the weather is wet, then picnics can be eaten in the National Gallery which also has a good café.

 BENJAMIN FRANKLIN HOUSE